 There’s a lot happening in the Church of England across the parts of Surrey, N.E.Hampshire, the London Borough of Kingston and West Sussex embraced by the Diocese of Guildford.

 In addition, many thousands more of all ages – and who are much harder to count - use those same buildings or neighbouring Church halls on weekdays.
-The Church of England has always been at the forefront of social provision and that doesn’t change in 2007.
+The Church of England has always been at the forefront of social provision and that has not changed today.

 The Church of England in our Diocese is a quietly significant influence in civil society.
 That’s not surprising when we consider its close links to over 90 local schools and its 273 licensed clergy and chaplains all seeking to be what Jesus called ‘salt and light’ in the service of parishes, hospitals, schools and prisons.